 Last but not least, we might ask ourselves whether ‘rape culture’ is not merely a description of an underlying and broader social disorder, one of the ‘gilded youth’, in which our young are lionised to the extent that they can do virtually no wrong, because to recognise those wrongs would be to run counter to the collective weight of the aspirations and ideals we project onto them.
 Cognitive dissonance is often encountered in discussions between atheists and theists, but in such cases is usually limited to one party’s inability to separate themselves from and gain insight into their deeply-held, irrational beliefs.
 Here, though, we see a chilling and all-too-secular example of the other dangers posed by cognitive dissonance, and of the lives that can be destroyed, as a result.

-In closing, I’ll sign off with the victim’s impact statement (addressed directly to the accused),2 that in the words of prosecutor, Jeff Rosen, is ‘the most eloquent, powerful and compelling piece of victim advocacy that I’ve seen in my 20 years as a prosecutor’.3
+I’ll sign off with the victim’s impact statement (addressed directly to the accused),2 that in the words of prosecutor, Jeff Rosen, is ‘the most eloquent, powerful and compelling piece of victim advocacy that I’ve seen in my 20 years as a prosecutor’.3